pratham280/prathamesh.github.io/content/project/IOT ROS integration/index.md

   - personal project
 ---

-Connect a ROS robot to an IoT dashboard in Blynk for remote telemetry and control.
+A ROS-based robot integrated with IoT, streaming telemetry and real-time position data to an Blynk IoT portal for remote monitoring and control.

 <!--more-->